magento/devdocs/src/guides/v2.3/extension-dev-guide/security/mass-assignment.md

 ### GraphQL

-For GraphQL APIs Magento does not rely on interfaces to generate schema.
-Instead we have explicit GraphQL schemas so there is no risk of exposing fields accidentally when you update data storage schema.
+For GraphQL APIs, Magento does not rely on interfaces to generate schema.
+Instead, we have explicit GraphQL schemas, and there is no risk of exposing fields accidentally when you update data storage schema.
 However, if for some reason some fields do require additional authorization, you would still need to verify it explicitly.